-General Internal Medicine I is a mandatory hospital-based, third year core rotation.
-The third-year osteopathic medical student is progressed from second year courses, Introductory Internal Medicine and Clinical Applications of Osteopathic Medicine I and II to practical application in the hospital setting.
+General Internal Medicine I is a mandatory third year core rotation.
+The third-year osteopathic medical student is progressed from second year preclinical courses to practical application in the clinical setting.
 Students will develop their understanding of the pathophysiology of cardiovascular, cerebrovascular, pulmonary, renal, gastrointestinal, and endocrine disorders from the patient population seen.
-As a member of the internal medicine team, under the supervision of a general internist, the osteopathic medical student participates in the admission, hospital care, and discharge of the patients served.
+As a member of the internal medicine team, under the supervision of a general internist, the osteopathic medical student participates in the admission, hospital care, discharge, and outpatient care of the patients served.